Somatic Hypnotherapy F.A.Q. and Answers

 12. What is Hypnotherapy?

-• Client’s strong desire to change
+• The client's strong desire to change

 • An induced state of deeply relaxed focus

-• Language and visualization in relationship to feelings.
+• Language and visualization in relationship to feelings*

 13. What are the main differences between hypnosis and hypnotherapy?